Towhidkarim/quicash-digitalwallet-express/README.md

 #### Also, The Postman Collection can be imported from the included file `postman.json`

-#### Istructions
+#### Istructions (Please follow carefully)

 - First, set the {{base_url}} to `https://quicash-digitalwallet-express.onrender.com`
-- Then after signing in with credentials, on each request, include the Bearer Token as the Authorization Header of the request in the format `Bearer ${token_here}`
+- Then after signing in with credentials, on each request, include the Bearer Token as the Authorization Header of the request of `Postman` in the format `Bearer ${token_here}`
-- The authorization header should look like `Bearer auth-jwt-token-here`
+- The Authorization Header should look like `Bearer auth-jwt-token-here`
 - The token can also be set as a postman variable within {{vault:json-web-token}}

 #### Test Admin Credential